EliCohen/legal/mystocky/terms-of-use.md

 - **Prevention:** We strongly recommend:
   - Keeping your device software up to date
-  - Enabling iOS automatic backups via iCloud or iTunes
+  - Enabling iOS automatic backups via iCloud or Finder
-  - Periodically exporting your data for backup (feature planned for future release)
+  - Periodically exporting your data for backup (where the feature is available)

 - **Recovery:** If data is lost or corrupted:
   - For local data, restore from an iOS backup if available